Top 6 Dark Pokemon Cards: Team Rocket Returns Expansion

 In the video games, Raticates are never used competitively, and rarely last long in the story mode of Pokemon games, so it's nice to see the rodent finally earn some respect as a trading card.

 - (1 energy) Dark Seed prevents the opponent from retreating the next turn, and puts 5 damage counters (50 damage) on them at the end of their next turn.
-I know the damage gets delayed, but 50 damage for one energy is a great deal.
+I know the damage gets delayed, but 50 damage for one energy works wonders.

-Dark Raticate can retreat whenever it likes, and use a variety of tricky attacks early on thanks to their low energy costs.
+Dark Raticate can retreat whenever it likes, and use a variety of tricky attacks early thanks to their low energy costs.
 Give him a try and see what you think!

 4. Dark Crobat

-Both its attacks require one Grass energy and another of any type.
-Dark Drain does 10 damage to all opposing Pokemon, and Crobat regains health equal to the total amount dealt.
+- (2 energy) Dark Drain does 10 damage to all opposing Pokemon, and Crobat regains health equal to the total amount dealt.
 This attack becomes incredibly potent when your opponent focuses on building their bench, letting you spread some heavy damage while rejuvenating Crobat.

-If your opponent doesn't have many Pokemon in play, or you want to finish a particular one off quickly, Skill Dive will deal 30 damage to one of your choice and ignores resistances, a nice addition to Crobat's repertoire.
+- (2 energy) If your opponent doesn't have many Pokemon in play, or you want to finish a particular one off quickly, Skill Dive will deal 30 damage to one of your choice and ignores resistances, a nice addition to Crobat's repertoire.

-Throw in a resistance to Grass and a very low retreat cost, and Dark Crobat earns its place in many decks.
+Throw in a resistance to Grass and a very low Retreat Cost, and Dark Crobat earns its place in many decks.

 3. Dark Tyranitar

-The formidable Dark Tyranitar receives today's bronze medal.
-Once you evolve your Larvitar twice, you'll be rewarded with this mighty, 120-HP titan.
+Sorry for the smaller image; it's grainy when enlarged.
+Anyway, once you evolve your Larvitar twice, you'll be rewarded with this mighty, 120-HP titan.

-Poke-Body Sand Damage deals 10 damage to each opposing benched Pokemon between every turn.
-It's essentially poisoning all of them for free, and works even if Tyranitar is suffering a status condition, making it very helpful.
+- Poke-Body Sand Damage deals 10 damage to each opposing Benched Pokemon between every turn.
+It's essentially Poisoning all of them for free, and works even if Tyranitar is suffering a status condition, making it very helpful.

-Tyranitar's only attack, Second Strike, requires a Fighting energy and any two others.
-It deals 50 damage, plus 20 more if the Defending Pokemon has at least two damage counters already.
+- (3 energy) Tyranitar's only attack, Second Strike mashes 50 damage, plus 20 more if the Defending Pokemon has at least two damage counters already.
 This combos well with Sand Damage, which often puts two or more counters on opposing Pokemon before they hit the field.

 Dark Tyranitar is weak to Grass, and takes three energy to retreat, but those are small prices to pay for its formidable abilities.